AnthonyMichaelTDM/DRG-Save-Editor/readme.md

 This is a standalone DRG save editor written in python (3.6.12), using PyQt5 (5.9.2) and PySide2 (5.15.2) and packaged using the [fman build system](https://build-system.fman.io).

 ## There are likely to be bugs, see the Known Issues and Troubleshooting section!
-## I have largely moved on from this project, so no new features are planned, no major updates are in the pipeline, and only simple bug fixes will be performed.
-You are welcome to fork and continue the project on your own, just give credit.
+## this fork is aimed at providing continued support and updates for this tool as the original creator has "Largely moved on from this project"
+that said, I'm in college right now and likely won't have time to implement many of the To-Do items at the end of this file

 ## Requirements
-- Windows 7 (or compatibility mode)
+~~- Windows 7 (or compatibility mode)~~
-- ???
+with the updated installation instructions, any computer with __Python3 to run the code__, __git (and/or a browser) to download the code__, and a display should be able to make use of this project

 ## Installation
-Download the [DRG Save Editor.zip](https://github.com/robertnunn/DRG-Save-Editor/blob/master/DRG%20Save%20Editor.zip) file and extract the zip file and start the editor using the "start editor.cmd" batch file. **note: this will run **
+~~Download the [DRG Save Editor.zip](https://github.com/robertnunn/DRG-Save-Editor/blob/master/DRG%20Save%20Editor.zip) file and extract the zip file and start the editor using the "start editor.cmd" batch file. **note: this will run **~~the build in the zip file doesn't work on the most recent versions of DRG, use the other instalation instructions bellow

-or:
+for a up-to-date and working version:
-- clone the repo
+- clone the repo: `git clone https://github.com/AnthonyMichaelTDM/DRG-Save-Editor.git` (or download the source code from github)
 - open your terminal in the base directory of the project
 - install the required packages with pip using the following command: `pip install -r ./requirements.txt`
-- if you're on anything but windows, edit main.py to remove all references to the winreg package
 - start the program with the `python3 ./src/main/python/main.py` command

 ## Known Issues
 - The editor works by looking for specific values in the raw data of the save, it doesn't decode the data into a nice, neat python object.
 As a result if certain things aren't present in the save (e.g., >0 forged overclocks, certain resources) the editor will malfunction and give nonsensical results.
 The solution is to acquire at least one of the resources in game _then_ use the editor.

 ## Troubleshooting
-If the editor fails to start, please add a second line to the "start editor.cmd" that's just "pause".
-This will let you see any error messages that will be necessary for bug fixes.
+~~If the editor fails to start, please add a second line to the "start editor.cmd" that's just "pause".
+This will let you see any error messages that will be necessary for bug fixes.~~we aren't using the executable version so this doesn't apply

 If the editor opens but doesn't edit your save properly (i.e., values not being read properly, changes not being reflected in-game, etc) please open an issue, describe the problem as thoroughly as you can, and attach a copy of your save file from BEFORE any edits were attempted.

+NOTE: because this is a fork, you can't open issues, so open one in the [forked repository](https://github.com/robertnunn/DRG-Save-Editor) and ping/mention me (AnthonyMichaelTDM) in it.
+Alternatively, you can fix the issue yourself and open a pull request here.

 ## Usage
 ### ALWAYS BACKUP YOUR SAVE FILE!